7 U.S. Stocks to Buy on Coronavirus Weakness

 It also helps that: 1) the Wuhan coronavirus isnÃ¢ÂÂt as deadly as other viruses with a mere 2% fatality rate (SARS, by comparison, had a 10% fatality rate), 2) itÃ¢ÂÂs largely contained to China, 3) significant progress has been made on a potential treatment or cure, and 4) in response to the virus outbreak, China has injected tons of fiscal stimuli and halved tariffs on U.S. goods.

-As such, when it comes to the coronavirus, you have a short-term problem.
-The best investment game-plan is to buy the short-term weakness in long-term winners.
+Consequently, when it comes to the coronavirus, you have a short-term problem.
+The best investment game-plan is to buy the short-term weakness in long-term winners, not to chase short-term strength in short-term winners.

+As Clinical Professor of Finance David Kass at the University of MarylandÃ¢ÂÂs Robert H. Smith School of Business wrote in an email to InvestorPlace:

+Ã¢ÂÂThe worldwide fear of the coronavirus is likely to result in the outperformance of health stocks in the near future Ã¢ÂÂ¦ [but] biotech stocks trying to develop a vaccine for this virus Ã¢ÂÂ¦ have already had large stocks moves to the upside.
+Instead of those highly visible potential beneficiaries of the spreading of this disease, I suggest looking elsewhere within the healthcare sector.Ã¢ÂÂ

 Without further ado, letÃ¢ÂÂs take a look at those names.